-We developed and implemented dedicated software components for Semantic Engine System as SEED, that is in charge to manage the semantic metadata, descriptions, queries, discoveries, retrieve, create and map descriptions and manipulate registries, federated queries and components interactions and interfaces.
-To make easier the interface and use of functionalities we present the external operations via APIs that are more agnostic and easy to use also for non-semantic experts.
+We developed and implemented dedicated software components for Semantic Engine System as SEED, that is in charge of managing the semantic metadata, descriptions, queries, discoveries, retrieve, create and map descriptions and manipulate registries, federated queries and components interactions and interfaces.
+To make the interface and use of functionalities easier we present the external operations via APIs that are more agnostic and easy to use also for non-semantic experts.

 For the Semantic subsystems in charge of dealing with “Semantic Data Management” we can highlight parts like:

-- Semantic Data Storage: This component on receiving semantically annotated data push data into triple-store, for example, virtuoso.
-A Triple-store is database and responsible to store semantic data and process the SPARQL queries.
+- Semantic Meta Data Storage: This component on receiving semantically annotated data push data into registry data store, for example, mongodb.

-- Semantic Mapping: This component does semantic mappings and transform data (JSON to RDF) received from API endpoints.
+- Semantic Mapping: This component does semantic mappings and transform data (json to json-ld document) received from API endpoints.

 - Vocabulary Management: This environment keeps and manages all of the vocabularies, defined as i3-Market Semantic model, used in different operations of the semantic engine.

-- Offering Registration: This component is basically REST APIs exposed as endpoints.
+- Offering Registration: The Semantic Engine basically REST APIs exposed as endpoints.
 Semantic engine exposes different endpoints for offering registration.
 Examples are: